 Though the majority of International Medical Corps’ relief efforts take place overseas, we also respond to disasters in the United States—such as in Puerto Rico and Florida in the aftermath of Hurricanes Irma and Maria in 2017.
 With domestic resources stretched as hurricane seasons have intensified in recent years, International Medical Corps is working more closely than ever before with agencies in the United States to respond to disaster.
 In this case, we’re working closely with state authorities to reach the cut-off communities to provide urgently needed support.

 We have deployed a number of response teams, including a shelter medical team (made up of a lead, physician, and registered nurses) to provide health services.
-We continue to work with partners on the ground to deploy mobile medical units, shelters and supplies, and are coordinating with the network of federally qualified clinics that serve low-income communities to determine how to best support them.
+We continue to work with partners on the ground to deploy mobile medical clinic, shelters and supplies, and are coordinating with the network of federally qualified clinics that serve low-income communities to determine how to best support them.
 In addition, our modular mobile field hospital and other critical supplies are pre-positioned in Memphis, ready to be quickly mobilised to help support response efforts.

-As flood waters continue to rise, our teams continue to respond.
 Check this page frequently for updates about our teams’ efforts to assist those in need—and to find out how you can help.

 Want to help?
 Click to donate: